egel-lang/egel-mark/README.md

 # egel-mark

-A commonmark processor in Egel
+A commonmark processor in Egel.